 Australia taxation is very complicated

-Tax is a leverage tool for government to control the economy in Australia.
-There are many types of benefit and grant delivered to the immigrants or employers through the Australian tax system.
+Tax is a leverage tool for the government to control the economy in Australia.
+There are many types of benefits and grants delivered to immigrants or employers through the Australian tax system.

 The benefit or grant is not a tax but rather a benefit related to your tax obligation.

 We only highlight a few points for immigrant /expat in Australia, more caution should be taken.
 In fact, the tax system in Austalia is far complicated.

 ***The information provided above is a general overview from our lawyers, it is not intended to be specific legal advice on your tax issues.
 We invite you to speak to our experienced lawyer for your concerns.